Council Guide: Part V: How to Get Involved

 6. Attend a meeting

 All regular Council meetings and subcommittee or advisory meetings are open to the public.
 Subcommittee meetings are generally more informal than full Council meetings, and may be a better opportunity to express your opinions and ideas.
-Council meetings are generally held in large West Coast cities like Sacramento, Seattle, or San Diego because these cities have airports and plenty of hotel and meeting space.
+Council meetings are generally held in large West Coast cities like Sacramento, Seattle, Orange County or San Diego because these cities have airports and plenty of hotel and meeting space.
 Because Council meetings are not convenient for many who live in coastal areas, state agencies and other entities sometimes hold public hearings, meetings and workshops in local areas to inform the public and obtain input on proposed fishing regulations.
 Local residents may contact the head of their state fish and game department to request that a meeting be held in their community.
 Summaries of the comments made at Council-sponsored hearings are provided to Council members.
 For dates and the locations of upcoming meetings, visit our Current Council Meetings webpage.

 It is best to be well prepared and as calm as possible when providing testimony.
 Read up on Council decisions related to your topic of interest and make sure that your comments are organized and relevant.
 Sign-up cards are provided at the entrance of the meeting room for people who wish to address the Council.
 For more tips, see the sample testimony.